 In metropolitan areas like San Francisco, parking is often more coveted than any other feature in a commercial property for lease or for sale.
 Business owners want to ensure that customers can easily and conveniently access their location, and may be deterred if adequate parking options aren’t available.

 If you have a property that you are having trouble renting, you may want to consider how you can combat this deal-breaker.
 If there is available space to increase the amount of parking at your property, it would likely be a worthwhile investment to hire a paving company and make the space usable for your tenants.
-Another option may be to partner with a nearby parkade to offer discounted rates for your building occupants, or reaching out to other businesses in your neighbourhood to see if you can avail of their parking.
+Another option may be to partner with a nearby parking garage to offer discounted rates for your building occupants, or reaching out to other businesses in your neighborhood to see if you can avail of their parking.
 If their business has different peak times than yours, they may be willing to share parking during their slower hours of the day.

 STRENGTHEN YOUR SECURITY